egold555/PLU-CS330-Final/README.md

 ### Orca 2 13B
 Orca 2 13B worked very well at this task.
 It was able to give very detailed answers, and was very good at staying on topic.
 I can't tell the difference between Orca 2 7B and Orca 2 13B.

+### Openhermes 2.5 mistral 7B
+This model worked, but it did not give bullet points and a summary.
+It just gave a summary of both products which is not exactly what it was asked to do.
+Other than that it worked well.

 ### What I learned
 - GPT 3.5 Turbo is the best and fastest model for this task